Category (mathematics): Examples

 A groupoid is a category in which every morphism is an isomorphism.
 Groupoids are generalizations of groups, group actions and equivalence relations.
 Actually, in the view of category the only difference between groupoid and group is that a groupoid may have more than one object but the group must have only one.
 Consider a topological space X and fix a base point $x_0$ of X, then $\pi_1(X,x_0)$ is the fundamental group of the topological space X and the base point $x_0$, and as a set it has the structure of group; if then let the base point $x_0$ runs over all points of X, and take the union of all $\pi_1(X,x_0)$, then the set we get has only the structure of groupoid (which is called as the fundamental groupoid of X): two loops (under equivalence relation of homotopy) may not have the same base point so they cannot multiply with each other.
 In the language of category, this means here two morphisms may not have the same source object (or target object, because in this case for any morphism the source object and the target object are same: the base point) so they can not compose with each other.

 Any directed graph generates a small category: the objects are the vertices of the graph, and the morphisms are the paths in the graph (augmented with loops as needed) where composition of morphisms is concatenation of paths.
 Such a category is called the free category generated by the graph.

-The class of all preordered sets with monotonic functions as morphisms forms a category, Ord.
+The class of all preordered sets with order-preserving functions (i.e., monotone-increasing functions) as morphisms forms a category, Ord.
 It is a concrete category, i.e. a category obtained by adding some type of structure onto Set, and requiring that morphisms are functions that respect this added structure.

 The class of all groups with group homomorphisms as morphisms and function composition as the composition operation forms a large category, Grp.
 Like Ord, Grp is a concrete category.
 The category Ab, consisting of all abelian groups and their group homomorphisms, is a full subcategory of Grp, and the prototype of an abelian category.

+The class of all graphs forms another concrete category, where morphisms are graph homomorphisms (i.e., mappings between graphs which send vertices to vertices and edges to edges in a way that preserves all adjacency and incidence relations).

 Other examples of concrete categories are given by the following table.

 Fiber bundles with bundle maps between them form a concrete category.

 The category Cat consists of all small categories, with functors between them as morphisms.